Fundamental Programming Structures in Java

 1.1 Documentation Comments

-generates HTML documentation from source files.
+javac generates HTML documentation from source files.
 It extracts infomation for the following items:

 1.1.1 Packages